 What Are Common Causes of Bumps at the Back of the Tongue and How Can You Treat Them?

 Some common reasons why you see large bumps at the back of your tongue include:

 Oral thrush.
 If the inside of your mouth is red and you see white patches on your tongue and inner cheeks, you might have oral thrush.
 Wiping these patches off can leave red spots that bleed.
 The good news is that oral thrush is pretty harmless for most people and can be cured with antifungal medicine.
 However, oral thrush can be more serious for people with lower immunity, such as people experiencing cancer treatment or HIV/AIDS.

 Oral squamous papilloma.
 This is a benign mass that appears on the border of the tongue.
-They are often attributed to the human papillomavirus (HPV).
-According to a study in the International Journal of Scientific Reports, the best way to remove them is through surgery.
+It may be linked to the human papillomavirus (HPV).
+According to a study in the International Journal of Oral Science, the best way to remove them is through surgery.
 They’re also unlikely to recur, except in immunocompromised patients.

 Tongue cancer.
 Rarely, bumps on the tongue can be an indication of oral cancer.
-However, according to Cedars-Sinai, the lump is most likely to appear on the side of the tongue that touches the teeth.
-But the lump can appear on any portion of the tongue, and lumps on the base of the tongue are often hard to diagnose until they become larger.
+According to Cancer Research UK, as part of this condition a lump that doesn’t go away may form on the surface of the tongue.
+But this lump can appear on any portion of the tongue, including on the much less visible base.
 Early detection is critical here, so you must make an appointment with your doctor if you notice a lump of any size on your tongue.
 The lump will need to be biopsied, and your doctor will likely refer you to an oncologist.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.